Perfluorooctanoic Acid (PFOA), its salts, and its precursors - information sheet

 Preventive actions and reducing risk

-- The Government published the Proposed Risk Management Approach for Perfluorooctanoic Acid (PFOA), its Salts, and its Precursors and Long-chain (C9-C20) Perfluorocarboxylic Acids (PFCAs), their Salts, and their Precursors for public comment on August 25, 2012.
+- In August 2012, the Government published the Proposed Risk Management Approach for Perfluorooctanoic Acid (PFOA), its Salts, and its Precursors and Long-chain (C9-C20) Perfluorocarboxylic Acids (PFCAs), their Salts, and their Precursors for public comment.

-- PFOA, its salts and its precursors were added to Schedule 1 of CEPA 1999, also called the List of Toxic Substances.
+- PFOA, its salts and its precursors were added to Schedule 1 to CEPA.

 Related information